vimalmenon/backend.completeautomate/README.md

   - [ ] Improve on prompt suggester
   - [ ] Add one shot / few shot prompt examples for image and other generation tasks
 - [ ] GUI Enhancements (Top priority)
-  - [ ] Update the title, description in DB after Metadata suggestion updated
   - [ ] Move to new routes
   - [ ] Clicking on `Task` navigate button should route to correct page
   - [ ] Channel to show both channel details and videos